-'''

-pax -wf testpgm.pax -o from=CP1047,to=IS646 /tmp/posix/testpgm
+pax -wf testpgm.pax -o from=CP1047,to=IS646 /tmp/posix/testpgm pax uses the following localization environment variables:

-'''

 This command backs up the /tmp/posix/testpgm directory, which is in the character set CP1047, into an archive file that is targeted to an ASCII character set (IS646).
 CP1047 is the code page used in the OpenExtensions shell.